You'll Like The 2010 Chevrolet Impala If...

-If you're in search of a big, roomy sedan that won't break the bank, the 2009 Chevrolet Impala will thoroughly meet your needs and probably exceed your expectations.
-Also, the SS model makes a good quasi-muscle car for those who require the all-weather advantages of front-wheel drive.
+If you're in search of a big, roomy sedan that won't break the bank, the 2010 Chevrolet Impala will thoroughly meet your needs and probably exceed your expectations.
+The wide range of available OnStar packages gives the Impala a leg up over similarly priced competitors.

-If you're looking to move up in size from something like an Accord or Camry, you may find it difficult to give up the world-class refinement of the Toyota and Honda brands.
-Also, the lack of a tap-up/down shift option on the Impala SS detracts a bit from the performance image.
+If you're looking to move from something like an Accord or Camry, you may find it difficult to give up the world-class refinement of the Toyota and Honda brands.
+Also, the Impala's aging design may be a turn off for buyers seeking cutting edge engineering and technology.

-We sampled all three of the 2009 Impala's available engine choices and came away satisfied by each of them on different levels.
-The V8 was the most entertaining of the three, the 3.9-liter V6 proved plenty powerful and the base 3.5-liter V6 is perfectly sufficient.
-Out on the highway the ride is smooth and stable, with none of the pitching and dipping typical of older big American sedans.
-The top-level Impala SS has a suspension firm enough to encourage enthusiastic driving on curvier public roads.
+We sampled both of the 2010 Impala's available engine choices and came away satisfied by each of them on different levels.
+The 3.9-liter V6 proved plenty powerful but most will find the base 3.5-liter V6 is perfectly sufficient.
+Out on the highway the Impala's ride is smooth and stable, with none of the pitching and dipping typical of older big American sedans.
+The top-level Impala LTZ offers a more solid feel and better handling, thanks to its FE3 "Luxury Tuning" suspension and 18-inch wheel and tire package.
 With supportive seats front and rear, the Impala remains comfortable after several hours and hundreds of miles.
 Engine and road noise have been minimized considerably, which may explain why wind noise seemed so noticeable.

-The Manufacturer's Suggested Retail Price (MSRP) for the 2009 Chevrolet Impala ranges from around $24,500 for the LS to the low $30,000 range for a fully-loaded LTZ.
-A fully-loaded SS lists for around $34,000.
+The Manufacturer's Suggested Retail Price (MSRP) for the 2010 Chevrolet Impala ranges from just under $25,000 for the LS to about $33,000 for a fully-loaded LTZ.
 While this price range is very close to last year's, we expect Fair Purchase Prices to also remain constant.
 Fair Purchase Price shows the typical transaction price paid in your area, so be sure to check it out before you start negotiations.
-Kelley Blue Book expects the Impala to hold an average resale value slightly better than previous Impalas and better than the Chrysler 300, but not as well as the Ford Taurus and certainly not as well as the Honda Accord or Toyota Camry.
+Kelley Blue Book expects the Impala to hold resale values slightly better than previous Impalas, but, overall, to lag behind the Chrysler 300 and the Ford Taurus and be far outpaced by the resale values of the Honda Accord or Toyota Camry.

-Trim-level, package and stand-alone options include a 3.9-liter V6 or 5.3-liter V8 engine, leather seating, power sunroof, dual-zone air conditioning, eight-way heated power driver's and heated power passenger's seats, flip-and-fold-flat rear seat, single- or six-disc CD player with MP3 compatibility, Bose premium sound, steering wheel-mounted audio controls, OnStar Turn-by-Turn Navigation, universal home remote, Bluetooth, auto-dimming inside and outside rear-view mirrors, heated outside mirrors, metallic-look trim, remote vehicle start, engine block heater, fog lamps, rear spoiler and aluminum wheels up to 18 inches in diameter.
+Trim-level, package and stand-alone options include a 3.9-liter V6, leather seating, power sunroof, dual-zone air conditioning, eight-way heated power driver's and heated power passenger's seats, flip-and-fold-flat rear seat, single- or six-disc CD player with MP3 compatibility, Bose premium sound, rear-seat DVD entertainment system, steering wheel-mounted audio controls, OnStar Turn-by-Turn Navigation, universal home remote, Bluetooth, auto-dimming inside and outside rear-view mirrors, heated outside mirrors, metallic-look trim, remote vehicle start, engine block heater, fog lamps, rear spoiler and aluminum wheels up to 18 inches in diameter.

 Auxiliary Audio Input